KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/additional-information-about-atomicdex.md

 Komodo is pleased to announce that Komodo DeFi Framework is preparing for release on compatible Android and iOS devices.
 The software is currently undergoing quality tests and external reviews before publication.

-Notable aspects of the Mobile AtomicDEX software include:
+Notable aspects of the Komodo Mobile Wallet software include:

 - Optimization for low-data usage and CPU consumption
 - Low storage requirements (less than 50 MB)